 We created our #DRIVINGFORHOPE campaign to allow supporters to showcase their Cars For Hope sticker on their vehicle and Stories campaign to allow those who have experienced mental illness directly or indirectly to show current sufferers that they are not alone and that there is hope.

 We also provide information to inform and educate the community about mental health.
 As well as this are resources to seek support for those currently facing a mental illness.
 These can be found on our Facts and Find Help pages.

-Cars For Hope Incorporated is registered as a charity with the Australian Charities and Not-for-profits Commission ABN 65 517 418 375.
+Cars For Hope Incorporated is registered as a health promotion charity with the Australian Charities and Not-for-profits Commission ABN 65 517 418 375.

 All of the funds from every purchase go straight into the charity organisation, helping us to continue doing what we do, including giving hope, campaigns, connecting people to the help they deserve and investing directly into mental health research and treatment.
 All of Cars For Hope’s members and contributors are volunteers.

 Cars For Hope does not offer direct support to people wishing to seek help as we are not trained health professionals.
 We exist as a bridge for those who are wishing to seek help by providing information and resources which can be found on our Find Help page.

 If you think a family member or close friend has depression or anxiety, first try talking to them about it in a supportive manner.
 You could also suggest that they consult their general practitioner or mental health professional, or even offer to take them to see one.